Proposed second Scottish independence referendum: 2024 United Kingdom general election

 The SNP manifesto for the 2024 general election included a "page one, line one" statement; "Vote SNP for Scotland to Become an Independent Country".
 The manifesto stated that the Scottish Government would be "empowered" to begin negotiations for a second independence referendum if the SNP won a majority of Scottish seats at the general election.
 The First Minister and SNP leader, John Swinney, said at the manifesto's launch: "If the SNP wins a majority of seats in this election in Scotland, the Scottish government will embark on negotiations with the UK government to run the democratic wishes of people in Scotland into a reality.
 The best way to secure independence is through a democratic referendum".

 The SNP ultimately lost 39 seats in the 2024 general election, and were reduced to the second-largest party in Scotland, after Scottish Labour, with a total of nine seats.

 Tenth anniversary of the 2014 referendum

 At the ten-year anniversary of the 2014 independence referendum in September 2024, Swinney and his government were accused of overseeing a "lost decade".
 During the 10th-anniversary debate in 2024, Swinney argued Scotland was closer to independence than before and argued for another referendum.
-However, Douglas Ross criticized the SNP-led governments for prioritizing constitutional issues over real problems, calling the period a "national act of self-harm."
+However, Douglas Ross criticised the SNP-led governments for prioritising constitutional issues over real problems, calling the period a "national act of self-harm."
 Anas Sarwar and Alex Cole-Hamilton similarly condemned the SNP's governance, accusing it of neglecting key issues like healthcare and education.
 Meanwhile, pro-independence figures, including Ross Greer and Ash Regan, reaffirmed their commitment to independence, insisting Scotland could be better off outside the UK.